datastaxdevs/conference-2022-devoxx/README.md

 > ℹ️ For the first `copy-paste` within `Gitpod` you are invited to authorize them.
 Please do so to keep moving in the session.

 Once gitpod has launched you should find a couple of terminals available.
-Locate Lorsque Gitpod est démarré, localiser le terminal `setup`.
-You will get this message.
+Locate `setup`, uou will get this message.

 ```
 ------------------------------------------------------------